anoduck/amethyst-theme/README.md

 ## Things to fix:

+- [ ] Refactor project to run out of `/themes/amethyst`, rather than `./`
 - [ ] Interactive Graph Missing
 - [ ] Unify `/docs` and `/quartz` partials into one homogenous partial directory.
 - [ ] Creation of css partial to load css, rather than having it dumped in the user's assets folder
 - [ ] Ditto for JavaScript.
 - [ ] configure a hook for hugo to run obsidian-hugo automatically before build.
+- [ ] Ensure scripts for static are being loaded during site generation.
 - [ ] And many more...

 ## Credits